 EXTERNAL INVESTMENT ADVISORS AND CONSULTANTS

-The Investment Committee shall have the authority to engage external professional advisors (i.e. investment advisor) they deem appropriate to supplement the University’s Investment Staff.
+The Investment Committee shall have the authority to engage external professional advisors (i.e. investment advisor) they deem appropriate to supplement the University’s Investment staff.
 Performance reviews of all external advisors will be conducted by the Committee at least annually.
 In employing an investment advisor to manage portfolio(s), such investment advisor or firm must be registered under the Investment Adviser’s Act of 1940.

 PERFORMANCE MEASUREMENT